-In general, an area with base zoning, overlay zoning or an area in a plan district is subject to all of the regulations of each.
+In general, an area with base zoning, overlay zoning, or an area in a plan district is subject to all the regulations of each.
 Where a land division is requested, the land division regulations also must be met.

-When the regulations conflict, unless specifically indicated otherwise, the following rules apply:
+When the regulations have different requirements for the same standard (such as setbacks or ground floor windows), unless specifically indicated otherwise, the following rules apply:

-- Plan district regulations supercede regulations in overlay zones, base zones and land division series of chapters.
+- Plan district regulations superscede regulations in overlay zones, base zones, and land division series of chapters.

-- Overlay zone regulations supercede regulations in base zones and land division series of chapters
+- Overlay zone regulations supersede regulations in base zones and land division series of chapters.

-- Plan districts and overlay zones regulations also supercede conflicting regulations for a specific use or development stated in the additional use and development regulations series of chapters.
+- Plan district and overlay zone regulations also supersede conflicting regulations for a specific use or development stated in the additional use and development regulations series of chapters.

-- The regulations in the additional use and development regulations series of chapters supercede regulations in the land division series of chapters
+- The regulations in the additional use and development regulations series of chapters supersede regulations in the land division series of chapters

 For more information on the hierarchy of the zoning code, view Chapter 33.700, Administration and Enforcement.